-Comprehensive reform of Fannie Mae and Freddie Mac (the GSEs) remains the final piece of unfinished business from the financial crisis.
-Policymakers still need to establish a new system that sustainably fulfills the critical secondary mortgage market functions historically performed by the GSEs, but must do so with a more appropriate balance of public/private capital and risk.
-Because the GSEs currently play an important role in multifamily housing finance, any reform effort will have far-reaching impacts.
-Multifamily rental housing is a critical part of the U.S. housing market and is vital to our communities.
-More than one in three American households rents their home, and about 18 million households live in multifamily rental housing (i.e., developments with five or more units).
-This broad market includes workforce rental housing, seniors housing, student housing, rental properties that primarily serve low- and moderate-income families, and market rate rental housing.
-Importantly, multifamily rental housing provides affordable housing; rents on over 90 percent of multifamily rental apartments are affordable to households earning area median incomes or less.
+Multifamily rental housing is a critical part of the U.S. housing market and it is vital to our communities.
+More than one in three American households rents their home, and about 19 million households live in multifamily rental housing (developments with five or more units).
+This broad market includes workforce rental housing, seniors housing, student housing, rental properties that primarily serve low- and moderate-income families, and market-rate rental housing.
+Importantly, multifamily rental housing provides affordable housing, with over 90 percent of multifamily rental apartments having rents affordable to households earning area median incomes or less.

 MBA Policy Principles

 Recognizing the unique attributes of the multifamily market, MBA recommends that policy makers pursue the following principles in shaping the government's role in the multifamily housing finance system as it relates to the future of the GSEs.

 Our nation's multifamily housing finance system should rely on private capital.
 Private capital should be the primary source of financing for multifamily rental housing.
 The range of lending institutions that have supported multifamily finance are portfolio lenders and CMBS issuers, the GSEs' multifamily programs that require loss sharing with originators and with investors, and the capitalization of the GSEs themselves.
 Government policies should maintain this reliance on private capital going forward.